 To sum up the effects of OmniMind:

-It may improve your focus & memory
+- It may improve your focus & memory

-Until then, we’d recommend checking other, much better nootropic stacks, that are currently available on the market.
+Does OmniMind have potential?
+Yes, if the formula dramatically changes in the future.
+Until then, we’d recommend checking other, much better nootropic stacks that are currently available on the market.